Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Origin of the degenerate BIC: Parity symmetry breaking and decoupling from the radiation-loss channel due to destructive interference at mode crossing

-The explicit power-law asymptotics (\ref{b0}) of the exact solution (\ref{b+-}) for the amplitudes $b_q^{\pm},\,q=1,2$, of the waves in the $x$-profile of the infinite-grating eigenmodes, Eq.~(\ref{f_n}), gives a full detailed description of the universal scaling of the parity symmetry breaking in the vicinity of the degenerate point $D_{2,3}^0$, that is, near the BIC high-Q resonance.
-The nontrivial universal behavior of the amplitudes $b_q^{\pm}$ for both sections of the grating ($q=1,2$) possesses a scaling determined by the decay rate $\omega''$ and is illustrated in Fig.~\ref{bq+-_n=2} for the $n=2$ infinite-grating eigenmode, whose critical index is $\eta_2 = -1$.
-In Figs.~\ref{x-profiles_n=2}, \ref{|x-profile|_n=2}, \ref{x-profiles_n=3}, and \ref{bq+-_n=2}, we intentionally choose a large enough decay rate, $\omega''\lambda_g/c = 10^{-4}$, to clearly demonstrate the details of the $x$-profile restructuring in the course of the parity symmetry breaking.
-Note a perfect matching of the exact result in Eq. (\ref{b+-}) (shown by the solid curves) by the leading asymptotic approximation in Eq. (\ref{b0}), $b_1^{\pm} = (\pm a_1 +i c_1) (\omega'-\omega_c-i\omega'')^2, b_2^{\pm} = (\pm a_2 +i c_2) (\omega'-\omega_c-i\omega'')^2$ (shown by the dashed curves).
-The fitting parameters in Fig.~\ref{bq+-_n=2} are $a_1 \approx 0.4, c_1 \approx -1.06, a_2 \approx 0.61, c_2 \approx -1.06$.
+The explicit self-similar resonant behavior revealed in Eq.~(\ref{tildec_0^n vs kx}) also manifests itself in the exact solution (\ref{b+-}) for the amplitudes $b_q^{\pm},\,q=1,2$, of the waves in the $x$-profile of the infinite-grating eigenmodes, Eq.~(\ref{f_n}).
+As a result, we get a full detailed description of the universal scaling of the parity symmetry breaking in the vicinity of the degenerate point $D_{2,3}^0$, that is, near the degenerate BIC high-Q resonance.
+The nontrivial universal behavior of the amplitudes $b_q^{\pm}$ for both sections of the grating ($q=1,2$) in the $n=2, 3$ infinite-grating eigenmodes is determined by the scale of the in-plane wavenumber $k_x$ and the decay rate $\omega''$ and is given by the explicit approximate solution in Eq.~(\ref{b+-Taylor}) illustrated in Figs.~\ref{bq+-_n=2}, \ref{pigeon_bq+-_n=2}.
+In the vicinity of the degeneracy point the approximate solution (\ref{b+-Taylor}) perfectly matches the exact result in Eq.~(\ref{b+-}).

-The result of this restructuring of the infinite-grating eigenmodes near the degenerate point on the radiative losses and Q factor of the $m$-th BIC is determined by the amplitudes of the zeroth Fourier harmonic, $g_0^{(m)\pm}$, emitted out of the grating layer into the cover and substrate.
-These amplitudes are given by the $p=0$ component of the Fourier-harmonic column $S$-vectors, ${\bf g^{(m)\pm}} = (\{g_p^{(m)\pm} |p=0, \pm 1,...,\pm p^* \})^T$, each containing $S = 2p^* + 1$ amplitudes of the co- or counter-propagating Fourier harmonics emitted from the cover ($z=L$) or substrate ($z=0$) borders, respectively.
-The Fourier harmonic vectors are given by the transmittance matrix in Eq. (\ref{T}) applied to the waveguide eigenmode vector ${\bf F^{(m)}}$, Eq. (\ref{MF=F}), of the infinite-grating eigenmodes:

-The radiation losses of the $m_z = 1$ BIC, as measured by the amplitudes $g_0^{(m)\pm}$ of the outgoing into the cover and substrate zeroth Fourier harmonic, closely follow the resonance in the contribution $c_2^0$ of the zeroth Fourier harmonic to the $n=2$ infinite-grating eigenmode (compare Figs.~\ref{fig:c02}, \ref{Fig:F+c_n^p} against Fig.~\ref{Fig:Q(L)}).